 - You can of course add another piece of garlicky bread of top if don't want it to be an open-faced sandwich.

 - I suggest sourdough bread in this brie melt recipe.
 You can use any bread you like as long as it's not too soft, so it can easily hold all of the added ingredients.

 - 1 large garlic clove, peeled

-- olive oil for the pan
+- extra virgin olive oil for the pan

-- 1 cup yellow onion, thinly sliced
+- 1 cup thinly sliced yellow onion

 - 1 teaspoon fresh thyme leaves

 - 1 cup thinly sliced firm apples, washed and dried (Fuji, Honey Crisp, Pink Lady)

 - 8 ounces firm brie cheese

 - Set the oven and prep the bread.
 Preheat the oven to 375°F, adjust a rack to the center, line a baking sheet with foil, and place the slices of bread on top.When the oven is preheated, toast the bread.
 This should just take a few minutes -- you want it to be golden.